 Boeing exceeded market expectations, posting significant revenue and profit growth.
 Revenue reached 23.95 billion USD, a 57% increase compared to the same quarter last year, far surpassing analysts’ forecast of around 22.40 billion USD.
 The company also reported non-GAAP earnings per share of 9.92 USD, whereas a loss had been expected.
 Additionally, free cash flow amounted to 0.38 billion USD, turning positive for the first time in a long period, which also surprised analysts.

-Below are the key valuation multiples for The Boeing Company based on Q4 2025 results, calculated with a share price of 245 USD.
+Below are the key valuation multiples for The Boeing Company based on the Q1 2026 results, calculated at a share price of 240 USD.

 | Multiple | What it indicates | Value | Comment |